shinshu-alps/rtl8852cu-20240510/README.md

 ### Installation Steps

-Note: The installation instructions are for the novice user.
+Note: The installation steps are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.
 Support will be provided, on a best effort basis, based on the steps below.
 Another way to word this paragraph is that if you do not follow the below steps for